CherryflavouredGlevilfan99/CherryflavouredGlevilfan99/README.md

 ## Howdy!

 I'm Glevilfann, but I like to go by Mark!
 I like Roblox media and stuff.
-I think I'm a CIS girl but I'm fine with any pronoun since barely anyone uses them on me enough for me to care.<br>
+I think I'm a cis girl but I'm fine with any pronoun since barely anyone uses them on me enough for me to care.<br>
  <br> I've dabbled in HTML before but I'm very crappy at it and I only know the bare basics.
 I do think it's fun, though!
 CSS makes me want to kill myself though.
 Tbh, it's not like I'd use this site often since I just want to direct people on Ponytown to all of the platforms I'm on.<br><br> If you wanted more information, go read my pinned Tumblr post and pronouns.cc, I explain myself better on there!</br> </br>
 <img src="https://64.media.tumblr.com/166af43d2f170d547d4c1b0d0a1f9ab1/d23237db14bb130e-a9/s540x810/08ca95a36d3ed0f953987184d7a0fa0ced5b0f22.webp" alt="Yeucc's cute uncoloured drawing of Mannequin_Mark" width="500" height="500">
 </br> <b>Pro/darkship please do not discuss your ships and shit around me and act like a normal person around me.
 If you are incapable of that then do not come to my town.
 I'm trying to recover from the harm that your community had on my mental state when I was in a dark place, fuck off!
 Making myself believe I'm Mannequin Mark is better than whatever you guys got going on.<b>

 <!--
 **CherryflavouredGlevilfan99/CherryflavouredGlevilfan99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.